-One of the novelties of the recently-enacted Act is the adoption of a principle of opportunity, pursuant to which the Authority is now recognised the ability to choose which cases to pursue on the basis of a criteria of public interest.
+With the adoption of the Act, sanctioning powers of the Authority are now exercised under a principle of opportunity, pursuant to which the Authority is recognised the ability to choose which cases to pursue on the basis of a criteria of public interest.
 In assessing whether or not the public interest of pursuing and punishing infringements of competition rules determines the initiation of proceedings, the Authority shall take into account, in particular (Article 7 (2) of the Act) its previously set priorities in competition policy, the elements of fact and of law brought to the file, the seriousness of the alleged infringement, the likelihood of proof of the infringement and the extent of investigation required to adequately fulfil its mission.